INTRODUCTION

 When the switch is closed, the diode does not conduct and the capacitor sustains the output voltage.
 The circuit can be split into two parts, as shown in Fig. 2.
 As long as the RC time constant is very much larger than the on-period of the switch, the output voltage would remain more or less constant.

-When the switch is open, the equivalent circuit that is applicable is shown in Fig. 3.
-There is a single connected circuit in this case.
+is applicable is shown in Fig. 3.
+There is a single connected circuit in

 Analysis of the circuit is carried out based on the following assumptions.
 The circuit is ideal.
 It means when the switch is ON, the drop across it is zero and the current through it is zero when it is open.
 The diode has zero voltages drop in the conducting state and zero current in the reverse-bias mode.
 The time delays in switching on and off the switch and the diode are assumed to be negligible.
 The inductor and the capacitor are assumed to be lossless.